Oral cancer

 Prevention is key.
 To help prevent oral cancer, you should:

-• see an oral health professional for a regular checkup and a cleaning
+- see an oral health professional regularly for dental appointments

-• use lip balm with UV protection when you are outside and exposed to the sun
+- Wear a hat and UV protective clothing, apply UV-AB-blocking sunscreen on the face and use lip balm with UV protection when you are outside and exposed to the sun.

-• use of a condom if you are sexually active to help reduce your risk of HPV infection
+- use a condom if you are sexually active to help reduce your risk of HPV infection

 Early detection

-Oral cancer can often be treated successfully if caught at an early stage.
-If not treated early, the cancer can spread to other parts of the body.
-At this point, it becomes more difficult to treat.
+Oral cancer can often be treated successfully if caught early.
+If it isn't treated early, the cancer can spread to other parts of the body and may be more difficult to treat.

 Understanding your risk for oral cancer is an important part of prevention.
 Have a regular oral cancer screening done by an oral health professional or other health professional to catch oral cancer early.